How to use this guide:

 Question Number Four:

 Look at Romans 10:12-13.
 We can have great confidence the Lord hears and responds to us when we cry out to Him.
 Have a couple people share their story of experiencing God’s mercy when they cried out to Him.

 Kevin brought up that we will experience God’s power by wrath or by mercy.
 The same is true for everybody else.
 How does this reality impact the way you share about Jesus with other people?
 He also talked about crying out for ourselves, our community and the nation.
 Talk about some people in your life that you believe would experience the wrath of God at this moment.
 Spend time praying for these people by name.

 Question Number Six:

 We want you and your group to spend intentional time praying together.
-Here are three areas you can pray through together this week:
+Here are some areas you can pray through together this week:

 Praise the Lord for providing a way of mercy through Jesus Christ.